huBioinfo/HRCHY-CytoCommunity/README.md

     conda env create -f environment.yml
     ```

-2. Install the diceR package with the following command:
+2. Install R and the diceR package with the following command:

     ```bash
     conda activate HRCHY-CytoCommunity